-In light of these figures, St Patrick’s Mental Health Services and Pieta House are highlighting the need for more education around self-harm and are encouraging the public, particularly parents and those working with young people, to increase their understanding around the issue so they can be better equipped to respond effectively.
+In light of these figures, St Patrick’s Mental Health Services and Pieta House are highlighting the need for more education around self-harm and are encouraging healthcare practitioners and the public, particularly parents and those working with young people, to increase their understanding around the issue so they can be better equipped to respond effectively.

 - Pieta House has seen a 23% increase in the number of clients presenting with self-harm since 2017

 - The highest rates of self-harm in both males and females in the first six months of 2018 were among adolescents and young adults (NSRF)

 - There were 6,124 self-harm presentations to hospitals in the first half of 2018, representing a 4% increase from 2017 (National Suicide Research Foundation (NSRF) Interim Report January – June 2018)

 - There was a 21% increase in self-harm in 10-24 year olds between 2007 and 2017 (NSRF)